By Jessie Festa. This guide to solo travel destinations contains affiliate links to trusted partners!

 After spending one week in Namibia, I quickly fell in love with the adventure, wildlife and opportunities to interact with indigenous cultures.

-While I visited a few different destinations on my Namibia trip, one that really stuck out was the advenure-filled beach resort city of Swakopmund.
+While I visited a few different destinations on my Namibia trip, one that really stuck out was the advenure-filled beach resort city of Swakopmund — a great spot if you’re looking to take a solo beach trip.

 Interestingly, there is a heavy German influence here.
 This is because it was established in 1892 as German South West Africa’s main harbor.
 Actually, many locals still speak German today, and you’ll find beautiful German colonial architecture and restaurants serving up German beer and food.